matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Challenge 3: Database will be slow when you take snapshots.

 210) Cloud Storage Signed Url?
-Answer: You would want to allow a user limited time access to your objects: Users do not need Google accounts.
+Answer: You would want to allow a user limited time access to your objects.
+Users do not need Google accounts.
 Use Signed Url functionality.
 A URL that gives permissions for limited time duration to perform specific actions.
-To create a signed url: One create a key (YOUR_KEY) for the service Account / User with the desired permissions.
+To create a signed url.
+One create a key (YOUR_KEY) for the service Account / User with the desired permissions.
 Two create Signed URL with the key: 'gsutil signurl -d 10m YOUR_KEY gs://BUCKET_NAME/OBJECT_PATH'.

 211) Database - Transaction Log?
 Answer: Let's add transaction logs to database and create a process to copy it over to the second data center.
 Let's consider challenges:
 Challenge 1: Your database will go down if the data center crashes.
 Challenge 2 (Solved): You will lose data, if the database crashes.
-You cas setup database from latest snapshot and apply transaction logs.
+You can setup database from latest snapshot and apply transaction logs.
 Challenge 3: Database will be slow when you take snapshots.